 February 20, 2017

 This is the first blog post in a two-part series on college mental health in the United States.
-The focus of this first post is college student suicide.
+The focus of this first post is college student suicide prevention.
+The second post focuses on general college mental health.

 When I look back at college, I can say with utter certainty that “these were among the best days of my life”: